living will and trust living will and trust

 The living will and trust entail a host of benefits.
 Primary amongst these is autonomy over one’s assets and personal health decisions, even in incapacitating conditions.
 They create a blueprint that enables loved ones to follow the individual’s wishes with certainty, eliminating ambiguity.

-1. Peace of Mind: A living will provides clarity about medical preferences – an essential factor during health emergencies.
+1. Peace of Mind: A living will provide clarity about medical preferences – an essential factor during health emergencies.
 Knowing that their wishes will be honored, even if they can’t express them, offers individuals peace of mind.

 2. Asset Protection: A trust ensures controlled distribution of the trustor’s assets.
 It safeguards these resources from any potential legal disputes, hence preserving one’s wealth.